Processing math: 100%

 • Vani

-The common refrigerant chlorofluoro-methane (freon) and NO$$_2$$ is a serious pollutant because
+The common refrigerant chlorofluoro-methane (freon) and NO2 is a serious pollutant because

 • It lowers atmospheric temperature.